ZeroStudMuffin/CEA2/README.md

 - Recognised text is shown in a TextView with **Get Release** and **Set Bin** buttons that scan barcodes using ML Kit.
 - Each OCR line's bounding box height is printed to logcat alongside the text.
+- OCR results are cleaned with `OcrParser` before barcode scanning.